How to Handle Career Breaks in Your Resume

 In contrast, a functional resume focuses on your skills and qualifications rather than your work history.
 This format allows you to highlight your expertise and accomplishments, making it ideal for those who have had career breaks or are changing fields.
 By organizing your resume around key skills and competencies, you can effectively downplay gaps in your employment history and emphasize what you bring to the table.

-Related How to Become a Chartered Accountant in Nigeria
+Related How to Become a Digital Marketer: Training and Certification Needed

 The combination (or hybrid) resume format merges elements of both chronological and functional formats.
 It provides a balanced approach by showcasing your skills and competencies upfront, followed by a chronological listing of your work history.
 This format is particularly useful for individuals with non-linear career paths or significant career breaks, as it allows you to draw attention to your most relevant qualifications while still providing a timeline of your professional experience.